Francis Forsyth: Murder

-At the time Forsyth was on bail for assaulting two police officers at Heathrow Airport, and had been detained in an Approved School.
+At the time, Forsyth, who had a lengthy criminal history starting from when he was 11, was on bail for assaulting two police officers at Heathrow Airport, and had been detained in an Approved School.

 Anthony Cowell was standing at the other end of James Street and gave police a detailed description of the four.
-A friend of Forsyth's, Kevin Cullinan, told police on 18 July that Forsyth had been boasting about the attack, and gave the names of the three others whom he had seen with Forsyth in a coffee bar on the night.
+A friend of Forsyth, Kevin Cullinan, told police on 18 July that Forsyth had been boasting about the attack, and gave the names of the three others whom he had seen with Forsyth in a coffee bar on the night.
 The four were arrested two days later and traces of Jee's blood were found on Forsyth's winkle-picker shoes and trousers.

-The trial
+After his arrest, Forsyth claimed that he didn't intend to kill Jee:"I only kicked him twice to keep him quiet.
+I didn't think I had hurt him that much.
+We did not want to roll anybody, but we had a few shants [drinks] and I always get a bit garrotty [violent] then."

+Trial

 It was found during trial at the Old Bailey that Lutt had struck the first blow upon Jee but the kicking had been administered by Forsyth.
+Meanwhile, Harris had held Jee down.
 Only Darby claimed to have used no violence and the charge against him was reduced to non-capital murder.
 Pathologist Dr. Donald Teare testified that Jee had been kicked five times in the head.

 Forsyth, Harris and Lutt were convicted of capital murder.
 Forsyth and Harris were sentenced to death by Mr Justice Winn on 26 September 1960 under the Homicide Act 1957, which defined murder in the course of robbery as a capital crime (although nothing had actually been taken).
 As a minor, Lutt was sentenced to be detained at Her Majesty's pleasure, while Darby was convicted of non-capital murder and sentenced to life imprisonment.
-Lutt and Darby were released in 1970.
+Lutt and Darby were both released from prison in 1970.
+Lutt died from leukemia in 1975, at the age of 31.